andre-st/goodreads-toolbox/likeminded.md

 - "...most number of shared books would be a list of children's books"—`likeminded.pl` has a shelf parameter (some sort of selection)
 - my **first implementation compared the books, not the authors**, and turned out to be too narrow in order to produce satisfying results:
-  Given a minimum of 9 common books (similarity of 3%), got 10 of 31.398 members (299 books), with 5 members actually worth investigating, and only 1 member already on my hand-curated list of 137 followees.
+	- given a minimum of 9 common books (similarity of 3%), got 10 of 31.398 members (299 books),
+	  with 5 members actually worth investigating,
+	  and only 1 member already on my hand-curated list of 137 followees
-  A minimum of 6 common books (2%) listed 43 matches, more or less interesting
+	- a minimum of 6 common books (2%) listed 43 matches, more or less interesting
+	- the new authors-version takes longer but produces better results: many more matches with my hand-curated followees list